-Withdrawal from a course is required in writing to the CFTEA office.
-A student may withdraw from a class with no fees assessed up to ten business days prior to the start of the class.
-Refunds will deduct a $25.00 cancellation fee, cost of materials and postage/handling.
-To avoid a cancellation fee, the course may be transferred to another student for $50 prior to the start date.
+Withdrawal from a seminar, live, guided learning or virtual classroom course is required in writing to the CFTEA office.
+A student may withdraw from a class with no fees assessed up to ten business days before the start of the class.
+Refunds will deduct a $25.00 cancellation fee, cost of materials, and postage/handling.
+To avoid a cancellation fee, the course may be transferred to another student for $50 before the start date.
 Once a class begins, no refund is issued for a withdrawal.

-Any student who registers for a class, does not inform the CFTEA office of withdrawal and does not attend the class will be charged the full tuition rate.
+Any student who registers for a class who does not inform the CFTEA office of withdrawal and does not attend the class will be charged the full tuition rate.

-NOTE: Classes being held at a high school, college or university will be canceled when the school makes the decision to close for bad weather.
+NOTE: Classes being held at a high school, college or university will be canceled when the school decides to close for bad weather.
 Please listen to radio stations in your area that would have information about school closings for inclement weather.

 A smoke-free environment is maintained at all CFTEA classes, seminars and workshops, and social events.
 In most cases, smoking areas are available at class and seminar locations.
 Your instructors will be aware of the smoking areas.